Macular Degeneration Treatment Near Harrison City, PA

 In some cases, advanced treatment options have actually enabled patients to restore their vision.

-If you or a loved one are suffering from AMD or are over the age of 55, please contact the Center for Sight to schedule a screening or learn more about your available treatment options: (724) 744-4009.
-Contact our Pittsburgh office at (412) 621-7038.
+If you or a loved one suffers from AMD or are more than 55 years old, please contact Center for Sight.
+Schedule a screening or learn more about your available treatment options for macular degeneration near Harrison City, PA.